Top facts to know about diabetes: symptoms, risks, prevention & (thank goodness) new technologies for diabetes management.

 its relationship to the diagnosis of diabetes cases:

-"It isn't so much that diabetes is silent, it's more not knowing what is wrong; figuring out why one has extreme fatigue, and literally feel the body shutting down", comments Susan Wells.
-Pinching oneself is something one needs to get used to doing in a daily routine".
+"It isn't so much that diabetes is silent, it's more not knowing what is wrong; figuring out why one has extreme fatigue, and literally feels the body shutting down", comments Susan Wells.
+"Puncturing oneself to test our blood sugar levels is something one needs to get used to doing in a daily routine".

 Fortunately, for diagnosed diabetic Americans, technology is developing mechanisms that can help manage diabetes.
 We are especially excited about our speaker, Dr. Athena-Philis-Tsimikas, as she will be discussing new technology aides in the management of the disease.
-If you haven't registered already, visit www.howellfoundation.org to do so.
+If you haven't registered already, visit www.howellfoundation.org.

 In an article from Scripps, Dr.Tsimikas comments that "the convenience of new diabetes management technologies have made it easier to manage glucose levels by making the experience less painful and more convenient.
 Glucose levels determine how much insulin or other medication is needed.
 An alarm tells me if it’s too high, if it’s too low, if I’m in the danger zone,” Dr. Tsimikas said.